 to fit in with any existing decor - and

 simple to make.

 Although this is more of a DIY project, here's how to make a storage base for a bed that will not only free up a bedroom of clutter, it will also add a finishing touch if you don't already have a base, or where you want to have a bed storage base that matches a headboard.

 Louvre pine doors and old shutters can be repurposed into a variety of decor accessories, but my favourite by far is to repurpose louvre pine doors or shutters into a feature headboard.
-You can leave them rustic, or paint shutters or louvre doors in any colour to match your room decor.

 This project shows how you can make a beautiful bedside table with nothing more than a couple of pieces of pine, a cardboard tube and some cheap vinyl fabric.

 DIY Divas workshop where you will make a

 wingback headboard for a bed.
 To give you some creative ideas and inspiration for the project, here are some really gorgeous designs for wingback headboards.